maxmartynov/figma-plugin-frames-to-groups/README.md

 ## How To Use

-Select layers and run the command `Convert Frames to Groups` and all *Frames* inside the selected layers will be converted to groups.
+Select layers and run the command `Convert Frames to Groups` and all *Frames* inside the selected layers will be converted to *Groups*.

+Cases:
-If no layers are selected, then all frames on the page will be converted
+- If no layers are selected, then all frames on the page will be converted.
+- If you select a *Frame*, only the inner *Frames* will be converted, not the selected one.
+- If a component with the type `Instance` is selected, nothing will be changed inside it.
+To convert *Frames* inside an *Instance* component you should select the source component of this *Instance*.

 ### Demo